nicholasohjj/tp/docs/UserGuide.md

 Adds a lesson to the lesson list.

+<div markdown="span" class="alert alert-info">:information_source: **Group Lessons Note**: Currently, TutorTrack doesn't support group lessons where multiple students share the same time slot.
+Each lesson time must be unique to the tutor's schedule.
+We're considering adding group lesson support in a future update. </div>

 **Format:**

 `add_lesson n/STUDENT_NAME s/SUBJECT d/DATE t/TIME​`

-<div markdown="span" class="alert alert-primary">:bulb: **Note:** Student names will be automatically matched in a case-insensitive manner and stored in Title Case. </div>
+<div markdown="span" class="alert alert-info">:bulb: **Note:** Student names will be automatically matched in a case-insensitive manner and stored in Title Case. </div>

-**Time Slot Rules:**

-✓ **Discrete Time Management**:
+ **Constraints**:

 - Lessons cannot be scheduled at the exact same time (same hour and minute)
 - Currently treats each time slot as discrete points (e.g., 15:00 and 15:01 are considered separate)
   - Does not account for real-world lesson durations/overlaps

-✓ **Future Scheduling**:

-- All lessons must be scheduled for future dates/times
+- All lessons must be scheduled for **future dates/times**
   - Prevents accidental double-booking at identical times

-**Validation Rules:**

-✓ **Tutor time slot management**:

-- Prevents scheduling multiple lessons at the same time
-- Applies even for different students (e.g., can't schedule Bernice and Abel at same time)
-- Ensures tutors don't get double-booked

-✓ **Case-insensitive name matching**:
+- Names are case-insensitive
   - **`alice chan`** matches **`Alice Chan`**

-✓ **Future dates only**:

-- Past dates are rejected

-<div markdown="span" class="alert alert-info">:information_source: **Group Lessons Note**: Currently, TutorTrack doesn't support group lessons where multiple students share the same time slot.
-Each lesson time must be unique to the tutor's schedule.
-We're considering adding group lesson support in a future update. </div>

 * `NAME` is the name of the student.
 It must be a valid name of a student in the student list.
 * `SUBJECT` is the subject of the lesson.
 It must be a valid subject of the student in the student list.